Butthole Surfers

-Butthole Surfers is an American rock band formed in San Antonio, Texas, by singer Gibby Haynes and guitarist Paul Leary in 1981.
-The band has had numerous personnel changes, but its core lineup of Haynes, Leary, and drummer King Coffey has been consistent since 1983.
-Teresa Nervosa served as second drummer from 1983 to 1985, 1986 to 1989, and 2009.
-The band has also employed a variety of bass players, most notably Jeff Pinkus.
+Butthole Surfers are an American rock band formed in San Antonio, Texas, by singer Gibby Haynes and guitarist Paul Leary in 1981.
+The band has had numerous personnel changes, but its core lineup of Haynes, Leary, and drummer King Coffey remained consistent since 1983.
+Teresa Nervosa served as second drummer, playing alongside Coffey from 1983 to 1985, 1986 to 1989, and 2009.
+The band had also employed a variety of bass players, most notably Jeff Pinkus.

 Emerging from the 1980s hardcore punk scene, Butthole Surfers quickly became known for their chaotic live shows, black comedy, and a sound that incorporated elements of psychedelia, noise rock, and punk as well as their use of sound manipulation and tape editing.

 Although they were respected by their peers and attracted a devoted fanbase, Butthole Surfers had little commercial success until 1996's Electriclarryland.
 The album contained the hit single "Pepper", which climbed to number one on Billboard's Modern Rock Tracks chart that year.

 History

 Formation (1976–1981)

 Butthole Surfers formed at Trinity University in San Antonio, Texas during the late 1970s, when students Gibson "Gibby" Haynes and Paul Leary Walthall (later just Paul Leary) met for the first time.
-Though it was their overall strangeness and shared taste in non-mainstream music that caused them to become friends, both appeared to be headed for very conventional careers.
-Haynes, as captain of Trinity's basketball team, as well as the school's "Accountant of the Year", soon graduated to a position with a respected Texas accounting firm, while Leary remained in college working on his MBA degree.
+Though it was their shared taste in non-mainstream music that caused them to become friends, both appeared to be headed for very conventional careers.
+Haynes, as captain of Trinity's basketball team, as well as the school's "Accountant of the Year", soon graduated to a position with a respected Texas accounting firm, while Leary remained in school working on his MBA degree.

 In 1981, Haynes and Leary published the magazine Strange V.D., which featured photos of abnormal medical ailments, coupled with fictitious, humorous explanations for the diseases.
 After being caught with one of these pictures at work, Haynes left the accounting firm and moved to Southern California.
 Leary, at the time one semester shy of his degree, dropped out of college and followed Haynes.
 After a brief period spent selling homemade clothes and linens emblazoned with Lee Harvey Oswald's image, the pair returned to San Antonio, and launched the band that would eventually become Butthole Surfers.